airesearchuwt/spamGAN/coTrain_PULearn/README.md

 ## Installation

-Before running the algorithms clean the data using [cleanData](https://github.com/anubha2704/IndependentStudy/blob/master/cleanData.py).
+Before running the algorithms clean the data using [cleanData](https://github.com/airesearchuwt/spamGAN/blob/master/coTrain_PULearn/cleanData.py) and generate the required data files.

+### Co-Train

-Next use [data_Analysis](https://github.com/anubha2704/IndependentStudy/blob/master/data_Analysis.py) to extract features from the dataset.
+Use [data_Analysis](https://github.com/airesearchuwt/spamGAN/blob/master/coTrain_PULearn/data_Analysis.py) to extract features from the dataset.

-Use the file with extracted features and run [co-training](https://github.com/anubha2704/IndependentStudy/blob/master/co-training.py) algorithm for opinion spam detection model testing.
+Use the file with extracted features and execute [co-training](https://github.com/airesearchuwt/spamGAN/blob/master/coTrain_PULearn/co-training.py) algorithm.

+### PU-Learn

+ Using the files generated from [cleanData](https://github.com/airesearchuwt/spamGAN/blob/master/coTrain_PULearn/cleanData.py) execute the [PU-Learning](https://github.com/airesearchuwt/spamGAN/blob/master/coTrain_PULearn/pu-learn.py) algorithm.

-(Currently, the code is built in such a way that one needs to add datafile paths in the respective python files to get results)
+<b>Note:</b> Currently, the code is built in such a way that one needs to add datafile paths in the respective python files to get results